JMU Summer, Fall, and Spring Semester Programs

-Applications are collected throughout the academic year beginning the first day of fall semester classes in August for the upcoming open terms.
-For Summer 2014, Fall 2014 and Spring 2015, your application will be processed after the following deadline:
+Applications are collected throughout the academic year beginning in September for the upcoming open terms.
+For Summer 2016, Fall 2016 and Spring 2017, your application will be processed after the following deadline:

 AFTER DEADLINE: Applications received after November 1 will be accepted on a rolling, space-available basis until the program is full, whichever comes first.

 All study abroad applications must be submitted online.
 Students will search the JMU website to find their program(s) of interest and click the APPLY NOW button at the bottom of the program page.
 This will direct students to the online application for that particular program.

 JMU offers financial aid for students on JMU programs subject to the standard restrictions.
 For more information, please contact JMU's Financial Aid Office.

 The decision on your admission into a program comes in two stages:

 1. Admission is based on your general suitability for study abroad and will be considered based on a combination of factors:

 - academic background in your proposed field of study